DataDog/hiring-engineers/answers.md

 ![MySQL_Metrics](./screenshots/MySQL_Metrics.png)

 ## Step 4: Write a custom Agent check that samples a random value.
 Call this new metric: test.support.random.
 - The custom Agent check will simply sample a random value for the metric `test.support.random`.
 Therefore, in the configuration file, we do not need to put any information.
-Hence, we create a configuration file named as `Random.yaml` in the directory `/etc/dd-agent/conf.d`.
-The content in `Random.yaml` is
+Hence, we create a configuration file named as `random.yaml` in the directory `/etc/dd-agent/conf.d`.
+The content in `random.yaml` is
 ```bash
 init_config:

 instance:
     [{}]
 ```
 - Next, the check file will be created in the directory `/etc/dd-agent/check.d`.
 The check file must have the same name as the configuration file.
-Therefore, the check file is named as `Random.py`.
+Therefore, the check file is named as `random.py`.
 According to the [Documents](https://docs.datadoghq.com/guides/agent_checks/), the custom check inherits from the `AgentCheck` class.
 In addition, we need a random number generator to yield a random value.
-The code in `Random.py` is
+Therefore `random.py` is
 ```python
 from checks import AgentCheck
 from random import random